Table of Contents

 The state of ketosis, where ketones are used as the main source of energy, is the basis of a ketogenic diet.
 These diets are high in fat and low in carbohydrates, and aim to induce and maintain ketosis for weight loss, improved mental focus, and other potential health benefits.

-Once most meals were without carbohydrates and today all meals always have carbohydrates.
+In the past, most meals were without carbohydrates, and today all meals are always with carbohydrates.
 It’s just a matter of habit.

 Mixing foods also includes drinking water near the food.
 It is better to drink an hour after eating or an hour before.
 There are no studies or science on this, so I exercise free thought and assume that the ancients did not have water available all the time and therefore we evolved not to drink while eating.
-It makes sense to reduce acidity by diluting gastric juices.
+There is logic in reducing acidity by diluting gastric juices.

-In the example of the last 10,000 years since the agricultural revolution, there was a natural choice to deal with the new diet of wheat, milk, roots and the like but there are also problems.
-In those years not everyone was exposed to the same food and only in recent years have they exposed all humans to all foods.
-The white man was not exposed to rice and the Asians were not exposed to wheat.
+In the example of the last 10,000 years since the agricultural revolution, there was a natural choice to deal with the new diet of wheat, milk, roots, etc. but there are also problems.
+In those years not everyone was exposed to the same food and only in recent years have all humans been exposed to all foods.
+The white man was not exposed to rice, and the Asians were not exposed to wheat.
 The blacks were not exposed to wheat and milk and it is indeed seen that they are much more sensitive to milk and fattening than wheat.

-A diet that usually kills after the childbearing age [such as wheat, legumes, potatoes, smoking, etc.] but causes suffering before does not affect evolution, so it is also difficult to understand that it is not suitable for humans.
-In years gone by, the average age of small game hunters was 40, of city dwellers 50, so today’s diseases [which are actually a form of poisoning] seem unrelated to the aforementioned diet.
+A diet that usually kills only after the childbearing age (such as wheat, legumes, potatoes, smoking, etc.), but causes suffering before that, does not affect evolution, and therefore it is also difficult to understand that it is not adapted to humans.
+In years gone by, the average age of hunters and gatherers was 40 and that of city dwellers 50, so today’s diseases (which are actually a form of poisoning) seem unrelated to the aforementioned diet.
 These populations often died from infections and violence rather than from today’s diseases.

 Fast only on Yom Kippur